Song requests, music through your Twitch chat bot

 «Blacklisted channels»

-Taking advantage of the curated song request blacklists
+Taking advantage of the curated Song Request blacklists

 Moobot offers curated blacklists for both songs and YouTube channels.

-checkbox, and then click the «Save»
+checkbox, and click the «Save»

 button at the bottom of the menu.